flatironinstitute/spikeforest_old/README.md

 ./codepod_run.sh
 ```

-This will download a docker image (may take some time depending on your internet connection) and put you in a container with a fully-functional development environment.
+This will download a docker image (may take some time depending on the speed of your internet connection) and put you in a container with a fully-functional development environment.

 Once inside the container you can run the following to open vscode
 ```